ECrownofFire/ecf/README.md

 Currently there is no real installation process.
 However, testing ECF is very simple since it uses [erlang.mk](https://erlang.mk).
 Simple `make run` and it will start it listening on port 8080 and drop you into an Erlang REPL.
-The first time you start it up, be sure to use `ecf_db:install().` followed by `mnesia:start().` to create and setup the database.
+The first time you start it up, be sure to use `ecf_db:install().` to create and setup the database.
+After that if you change the backing records you will need to either delete and recreate the Mnesia database, or call `mnesia:transform_table/3`.

-You will need to set the following app env variables as well:
+You will need to set the following app env variables in rel/private.config:
 * `captcha_key`: reCAPTCHA site key
 * `captcha_secret`: reCAPTCHA site secret